 Resolving an Overpayment

-The solution for me was easy – simply write a check to the US Treasury Department for the amount I was overpaid (I think it was in the $400 range; which was not an insubstantial sum when I was an E-3 with a take-home pay of about $600 per pay period).
+The solution for me was easy.
+I wrote a check to the US Treasury Department for the overpayment amount.
+The overpayment was around $400, which was not an insubstantial sum when I was an E-3 with a take-home pay of about $600 per pay period.

 In other situations, you may be forced to repay more than you can write a check for in one fell swoop.
 In that case, your paycheck may be garnished by a certain amount each check until you have repaid the debt you now owe.

-This can be a big problem if you are living paycheck to paycheck, or you regularly spend your entire paycheck each month.
+This can be a big problem if you are living paycheck to paycheck or you regularly spend your entire paycheck each month.
 In most cases, you can work with the finance department to spread out the overpayment over several checks.
-But if you were grossly overpaid, you may need to figure out some form of payment plan that doesn’t take away too much of your paycheck.
+But if you were grossly overpaid, you may need to figure out a payment plan that doesn’t take away too much of your paycheck.

 Resolving an Underpayment

-Underpayments can happen for a variety of reasons, including being deployed, going on TDY, going through a PCS, receiving a promotion, change in status, adding dependents, change in BAH rates, becoming eligible for additional pays and bonuses, etc.
+Underpayments can happen for various reasons, including being deployed, going on TDY, going through a PCS, receiving a promotion, changing status, adding dependents, change in BAH rates, becoming eligible for additional pay and bonuses, etc.

-Resolving an underpayment starts with contacting your finance department, explaining the situation, and waiting for them to rectify the situation.
-In many cases, your pay will be resolved in one or two pay periods.
+Resolving an underpayment starts with contacting your finance department, explaining the situation, and waiting for them to rectify it.
+Often, your payment will be resolved in one or two pay periods.
 But in some cases, it can take longer.
 Situations that may take longer are often things like bonuses, separation pay, and similar payments.